ooneykabooey/ooneys-Alpha-Patches/README.md

 #### Latest (1.7.4) - Zooming

+- (_01): Replaced FOV Dialing (Version 1.5 Addition) with an FOV Slider in the options menu.

 - Added the ability to zoom with G

 - Added key bind customizability to zooming and toggling perspective